Drug Trafficking Attorney in Jacksonville, FL

 There are several ways to beat a drug trafficking charge in Florida, including:

 - Challenging the Prosecution’s Evidence: The prosecution must prove beyond a reasonable doubt that you are guilty of the crime.
-A skilled drug trafficking attorney can challenge the evidence presented by the prosecution and work to have the charges against you reduced or dismissed.
+A skilled drug trafficking lawyer can challenge the evidence presented by the prosecution and work to have the charges against you reduced or dismissed.

 - Negotiating a Plea Deal: In some cases, the prosecution may be willing to negotiate a plea deal.
 This could involve reducing the charges or recommending a lighter sentence in exchange for a guilty plea.